Position: Professor of World Literature in English; Fellow, Wolfson College

 Among her best-known publications are the internationally cited Colonial and Postcolonial Literature: Migrant Metaphors (Oxford UP, 1995; 2nd edn 2005), and an acclaimed monograph investigating transnational links between anti-colonial movements, Empire, the National, and the Postcolonial, 1890-1920 (Oxford UP, 2002; paperback 2004).

 In 2005 she published a study of the influential intersections between nationalist, postcolonial and feminist thought Stories of Women: Gender and Narrative in the Postcolonial Nation (Manchester UP).
 The monograph appeared from Manchester UP in paperback in the summer of 2009.

 In the summer of 2008 she published the cultural history, Nelson Mandela: A Very Short Introduction (OUP).
 See also 'Beyond the icon: Mandela in his 90th year', Open Democracy, November 2008.

 She has co-edited collections of essays on transnationalism, the new South Africa (1990 and 2005), and on questions in postcolonial aesthetics.
-A collection of critical essays on Terror and the Postcolonial, rising from the successful 2006 British Academy supported workshops, co-organised with Dr Stephen Morton, appeared from Wiley-Blackwell in 2009.
+A collection of critical essays on Terror and the Postcolonial, co-edited with Dr Stephen Morton, appeared from Wiley-Blackwell in 2009.
 Further details.